Advanced Negotiation Skills

 Felicity is a full-time negotiator, mediator, facilitator and trainer in dispute resolution skills.
 She developed her negotiation experience over 25 years in extensive labour relations negotiation in South Africa as it transitioned to its new political democracy post-apartheid.
 Felicity has trained hundreds of professionals in dispute resolution skills in dozens of jurisdictions around the world.

 As a senior police officer, Chula was the UK’s longest serving hostage negotiator, successfully resolving sieges and kidnaps of Britons held overseas.
 He led significant change management projects and was twice seconded to Government specialising in negotiations with the Ministry of Defence ultimately leading the team to integrate the military’s support for the London Olympic Games.
 Chula is a full-time mediator and qualified trainer with extensive international experience.

-James is CEDR’s Director of Training and has over 20 years’ experience as a mediator, negotiator and dispute resolution professional.
+James is CEDR’s Managing Director and has over 20 years’ experience as a mediator, negotiator and dispute resolution professional.
 A barrister and solicitor of the High Court of New Zealand, James worked for the New Zealand Ministry of Justice, where he mediated over 500 cases before relocating to the UK.
 As CEDR’s Director of Training, James has trained thousands of delegates in dispute resolution skills around the world.